Bone Marrow Aspiration and Biopsy

 Fever of 100.4 ºF (38 ºC) or higher, or as directed by your healthcare provider

-Signs of infection at the procedure site, such as increased redness or swelling, warmth, worsening pain, bleeding, or foul-smelling drainage
+Signs of infection at the procedure site, such as increased redness or swelling, warmth, or bad-smelling drainage

 Your healthcare provider will discuss the results with you when they are ready.
-This is usually within a week after the procedure.
+This is often within a week after the procedure.

 Risks and possible complications of these procedures